revaturelabs/hydra-skills-service/README.md

 for the up-to-date work) as this new, common Skills service.

-The Skills service has services and a controller for CRUD operations between SimpleCategory beans and the database, as well as for composing those simple beans into complex Category beans required by the front end.
+The Skills service has services and a controller for CRUD operations between SimpleSkill beans and the database, as well as for composing those simple beans into complex Skill beans required by the front end.
 Other services handle messaging between the services, a request dispatcher, and the Panel service.